faisal-porag/important_docker_composers/mysql_docker_compose/README.md

+## Running a MySQL Database with Docker Compose: A Beginner's Guide

 #### Understanding the Docker Compose YAML File

 This file defines two services, `mysql` and `adminer`, which are responsible for running the MySQL database and Adminer, a web-based database management tool.